Forest Management Alternatives for Private Landowners

 Garnett, L., A. Ezell, L. McReynolds, and A. Londo (eds).
 2009.
 Six Important Invasive Species of Mississippi.
 Mississippi Forestry Commission, Jackson, MS. 35p.

-Self, Brady A. 2016.
+Self, B. A. 2019.
 Tree Injection for Timber Stand Improvement.
-Mississippi State University Extension Service, Publication 2942, 4p.
+Mississippi State University Extension Service, publication 2942.
+4p.